-This program in vocationally oriented communications, mathematics and science is designed to enable the student to enter further trade training programs which require Grade 12 as prerequisite, or to help him move directly into more satisfying employment.
+This program in vocationally oriented communications, mathematics and science is designed to enable the student to enter further trade training programs which require Grade 12, or its equivalency as a prerequisite, or to help him move directly into more satisfying employment.

 Communications: This course covers the broad skill areas of reading, writing, listening and speaking.
 Inventories determine, for each student, how much work should be completed in reading, spelling, basic grammar, and sentence and paragraph writing.
 Emphasis will be placed on such vocationally oriented items as business correspondence, short reports, critical analysis, job applications and consumer awareness.
-Wherever possible, student assignments will be chosen taking into consideration vocational goals.
+Whenever possible, student assignments will be chosen taking into consideration vocational goals.